-When looking for a bird control solution there’s a number of things to consider including the pest bird species, the legal requirements and the control methods available.
+When it comes to bird control, there are a number of things to consider, including the pest bird species, the legal requirements, and the control methods available.

-Identifying the species is paramount, as licensing requirements change in different areas of the UK and vary from species to species depending on the risks posed.
-We will go into more detail below.
-If you’re unsure on the exact species, follow these links here to help you with identification: herring gulls, lesser black back gull, pigeons, starlings, crows or rooks.
-All wild birds are protected by law in the UK under the Wildlife and Countryside act 1981.
+Identifying the species is paramount.
+Licensing requirements change in different areas of the UK and vary from species to species depending on the risks posed.
+Herring gulls, lesser black back gulls, pigeons, starlings, crows, and rooks are all wild birds are protected by law in the UK under the Wildlife and Countryside act 1981.

 It is fundamentally important the method is proportional to the issue on site and the attempts recorded.

 Many of these solutions can be deployed internally in a DIY programme with equipment hired from Contego if you have the internal resources available or can be set up and measured professionally by our bird control experts.

-The permanent solution for bird control is Bird Proofing, the fixed installation of systems including pigeon and gull bird spikes, sparrow, pigeon and gull netting, fire gel or pin and wire systems.
-This level of control may or may not be appropriate given the situation you face.
-We can and have provided proofing systems from the most complex supermarket warehousing, huge roof nets to very simple spiked ledge protection.
+The permanent solution for bird control is bird proofing.
+The fixed installation of systems includes pigeon and gull bird spikes, sparrow, pigeon and gull netting, fire gel or pin, and wire systems.
+We can and have provided a huge range of proofing systems in the past.
+From the most complex supermarket warehousing, and huge roof nets, to straightforward spiked ledge protection.
 Selecting the right system for the species and bird pressure is paramount.